 Teach students to use, create, and communicate with digital resources.

-Develop practical curriculum ideas and new teaching strategies, put them into practice through student teaching experience, and receive feedback from your supervising teachers and faculty.
-And at Lesley, we incorporate equity and social justice issues into all of our courses.
-Some coursework will be delivered online.
+Develop practical curriculum ideas and new teaching strategies, put them into practice through a student teaching experience, and receive feedback from your supervising teachers and faculty.
+And at Lesley, we incorporate creativity, equity, and social justice issues into all our courses.